 P2. (premise) If a computer malfunctions, all universes that sit beneath its simulation will cease to exist

-P3. (premise) As we move further down the line of simulations, it is more likely that at least one computer above will be one that malfunctions
+P3. (premise) As we move further down the line of simulations, the more likely it is that at least one computer above will be one that malfunctions

 C2. (conclusion) Therefore, we have a higher likelihood of existing in a universe closer to the real universe and the highest likelihood of existing in the real universe